AI-I224/cactus/docs/cactus_index.md

 ```

 ### `cactus_index_get`
 Retrieves documents by IDs.
-Allows flexible retrieval - you can fetch only the fields you need.
+Fetch only the fields you need by passing NULL for unused buffers.

 ```c
 int cactus_index_get(